-How do split air systems work?
+How do Mini-Split AC Systems work?

 A split air system is just what it sounds like a two-sided heating and air conditioning system comprised of two separate pieces of equipment that serve to heat (the “hot side”) and cool (the “cold side”) your home.

 - Split air systems consist of an air handler and air conditioner or heat pump connected by copper piping which transfers refrigerant between evaporator and condenser coils.

 - The air handler consists of an evaporator coil, heat exchanger, or auxiliary heat kit, along with various controls.
 It blows air throughout a house via the coil and ducts throughout the house.

 - The air conditioner or heat pump contains a condenser coil, compressor, and a variety of controls.
 The system cools or heats air depending on the temperature selected on a home’s thermostat, which turns the system on when a change in room temperature is required.